Jay Barbree

 Jay Barbree (November 26, 1933 – May 14, 2021) was an American correspondent for NBC News, focusing on space travel.
 He was the only journalist to have covered every non-commercial human space mission in the United States, beginning with the first American in space, Alan Shepard aboard Freedom 7 in 1961, continuing through to the last mission of the Space Shuttle, Atlantis's STS-135 mission in July 2011.
-He was present for all 135 Space Shuttle launches, and every manned launch for the Mercury, Gemini, and Apollo eras.
+He was present for all 135 Space Shuttle launches, and every crewed launch for the Mercury, Gemini, and Apollo eras.
 In all, he witnessed 166 human space launches.

 Early life

 Barbree grew up on his family's farm in Early County, Georgia, and entered the United States Air Force in 1950, when he was 16 years of age.
 Following the Air Force, Barbree began his broadcast journalism career at WALB in Albany, Georgia, where, in 1957, he saw Sputnik's spent booster rocket orbiting in the sky and then wrote radio and television reports about the Soviet Union's launch of the first artificial satellite.